mozilla/elasticutils/docs/searching.rst

 ..
 Note::

-   The slicing happens on the ElasticSearch side---it doesn't pull all the results back and then slice them in Python.
+   The slicing happens on the Elasticsearch side---it doesn't pull all the results back and then slice them in Python.
 Ew.

 .. seealso::

    http://www.elasticsearch.org/guide/reference/api/search/from-size.html
-     ElasticSearch from / size documentation
+     Elasticsearch from / size documentation

 S is lazy